Bali is undoubtedly one of the most beautiful and amazing islands on the planet, and it has a little something for everyone!

 - Top things to do in Bukit Peninsula

-Looking for a specific place to stay?
+In this post we will examine all of the Bali areas.
 These are our highest recommendations for the best places to stay in Bali.

 Best Hostel in Bali – Puri Garden Hotel & Hostel

+There is no shortage of good places to stay in Bali but this one still stands out.
 This boutique hostel almost feels like a luxury hotel.
 Sure it’s a bit pricey but the free breakfast, free yoga classes every morning, and beautiful swimming pool make it worth the price.
 The staff is incredible.
 They make it a very welcoming place where it’s easy to meet other travelers.
 They organize tours, have an all-you-can-eat dinner, and hold events such as BBQ’s and other social activities.
 All of these elements make Puri Garden the best place to stay in Bali for backpackers.

 Best Hotel in Bali – Padang-Padang Inn Uluwatu